Ib01/MediaBeaver/README.md

 * would be nice to find a way to title case titles (i.e not just capitalise the first letter of each word but to not capitalise words like 'a' or 'it' etc)

+* Need to capture file extension regadless of the file selection method(regex open subtitles etc...)

 * add move history to the db

 * and undo move capability